jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 * Default gain values of lgain and mgain (both 8dB) looks OK.
 Control IF level by vgain.
 * Stability and quality: at least as good as RTL-SDR V3 for 76 ~ 95MHz.

+### 30-JAN-2019

+* Use `doc/airspy-linearity-gain.py` for calculating optimal Airspy gain parameters for maintaining the linearity.

+## D/U radio estimation deprecated

+### 30-JAN-2019

+Estimation code of D/U ratio is removed, since it no longer works on higher sampling rates (for 2.5MHz/10MHz).
+See [my repository on the multipath estimation](https://github.com/jj1bdx/rtl_power-fm-multipath) for the further details.

 ## References

 (Including Japanese books here with Japanese titles)